-Stuffed Poblano Peppers are roasted, then packed with a hearty rice mixture of spices, beans, zucchini and corn.
-With easy prep ahead and freezer friendly options, these vegetarian stuffed poblano peppers are a family favorite!
-This recipe is vegetarian, easily vegan and easily gluten free.
+Vegetarian Stuffed Poblano Peppers are roasted, then packed with a hearty rice mixture of spices, beans, zucchini and corn.
+With easy prep ahead and freezer friendly options, these stuffed peppers are a family favorite!
+This recipe is easily vegan and easily gluten free.

 My favorite time of year for seasonal produce is early fall.
 The commingling of summer and fall produce is the most abundant, colorful and delicious of all.
 But it’s the peppers, mild, medium and hot that really flip my switch!